-The CDC’s cruise ship color status list has Symphony of the Seas listed as “yellow,” The CDC has revealed that “the CDC has investigated and ship remains under observation,” the agency said.
+The CDC’s cruise ship color status list has Symphony of the Seas listed as “yellow,” The CDC has revealed that “the CDC has investigated and the ship remains under observation,” the agency said.

 On the Bahamas stop on the Disney Wonder, Connor O’Dell, 29, of Orlando, Florida, was with a group of 12 people aboard the Symphony of the Seas cruise that ended Saturday.
 COVID testing revealed six members of his traveling party were infected.
-Everyone in their party was fully vaccinated and most had received a booster shot.
+Everyone in their party was fully vaccinated, and most had received a booster shot.

-She stated: “we all knew the risks of going on the ship — the problem is that we were promised a set of protocols (or) adequate medical staffing and they were never adhered to.”
+She stated: “we all knew the risks of going on the ship — the problem is that we were promised a set of protocols (or) adequate medical staffing, and they were never adhered to.”

 Johnson and O’Dell sequestered themselves, but after the positive result returned on Johnson’s aunt, they were permitted to go ashore.

 “They just kept saying something (and then) changing what they were saying.
 Everything was so confusing.”

 Sierra-Caro stated that there was no discord and that protocols were followed correctly when asked if employees were overwhelmed and whether they adhered to the required procedures.

-“Our staff was able to handle all the cases on board and we followed all of our protocols for testing and quarantine,” Sierra-Caro said.
+“Our staff was able to handle all the cases on board, and we followed all of our protocols for testing and quarantine,” Sierra-Caro said.

 The worldwide tourism industry is organizing to keep functioning through the holidays, with the president and CEO of the World Travel & Tourism Council, Julia Simpson, calling for tourism businesses to persevere.